prompt engineering for image & video generation

 Pick a direction instead of writing it all out by hand.

-rough idea in · expanded prompt out
+idea in · prompt out

 Lighting, lens, mood, composition — added for you, without writing it all out.